Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 • Types of materials, tools, and resources you use.

-To help inspire your next batch of lesson plan templates, we’ve compiled a list of 10 editable lesson plan templates for specific school subjects.
+To illustrate that point, we’ve prepared 10 editable lesson plan templates for specific school subjects.
 Use them as a starting point and customize them as you see fit, or fill them out and print the copies if they are in line with your vision.

 Template #1: Math lesson plan template

-As a Math teacher, you’re most certainly familiar with the challenge of translating complex math problems into a simpler language and concepts everyone can understand.
+As a Math teacher, you’re most certainly familiar with the challenge of translating complex math problems into simpler concepts everyone can understand.

-This is where lesson planning comes in handy, allowing you to think ahead and plan your lessons and activities in advance, thus making sure you can provide plenty of relevant examples and anticipate and better prepare for potential challenges.
+This is why effective lesson planning is key.
+Namely, it allows you to think ahead and plan your lessons and learning activities in advance, thus making sure you can provide plenty of relevant examples and anticipate and better prepare for potential challenges.

 Math lesson plan template